michaelschwob/PrimePalindromes/README.md

 This repository contains several functions that find, use, or manipulate prime palindromes in various bases.

+Algorithms in this repository were used to obtain results in

+Venkat R., Schwob M.R., (2021).
+"Novel Sequences of Prime Palindromes in Various Bases."
+International Journal of Advanced Research in Computer Science, vol. 12:2.
+(To appear).

 ## Description of Each File

 #### baseConvert.cpp